Packers’ defense finally starting to produce more takeaways

 Green Bay’s defense scored one touchdown on its own.
 After Za’Darius Smith sacked Bears quarterback Mitchell Trubisky to force a fumble, Preston Smith picked the ball up and ran 14 yards into the end zone to give the Packers a 27-3 lead.

-Darnell Savage Jr. picked off two of Trubisky’s passes for his first two interceptions of the season.
+Darnell Savage Jr. picked off two of Trubisky’s passes, his first two interceptions of the season.

 “I think everybody’s been doing their job and we’re talented enough to make those plays when we get our opportunities,” Savage said after the game.
 “We’re going to keep that up.”